RESEARCH METHODOLOGY IN THE SOCIAL SCIENCES

 Social science research methods are no exception – they are profoundly significant life-long skills.

 Learning how to engage in academic discourse and innovate original work are dynamic life-long skills.
 In this way, conducting research strengthens and validates the objective mind while gaining self-respect and self-confidence.

 - Publishing opens doors to other professional opportunities.

 - Research increases graduate school and scholarship prospects.

-- Provides the practical ability to meet personal and professional challenges.
+- Research provides the practical ability to meet personal and professional needs.

 - Understanding research methods and publishing are key to individual and academic development.

 Is a research adviser important for students and new researchers?

 A research adviser provides structure and guidance throughout the research process, including topic selection, identifying appropriate methods, and helping you to organize field results into narrative discussion worthy of publication.